Timberwolves stun Grizzlies, grab Game 1 with 130-117 win

 AP Sports Writer

+“Putting on another show,” said Edwards, the top overall pick in the 2020 draft.
+“That’s it.
+Putting on another show and impact winning.”

-Karl-Anthony Towns added 29 and 13 rebounds.
+All-Star center Karl-Anthony Towns added 29 points and 13 rebounds.
 Malik Beasley had 23 points, and Jaden McDaniels 15.
 Patrick Beverley and D’Angelo Russell had 10 apiece.

 Game 2 is Tuesday night in Memphis.